-Another best example of notification is – in your Google calendar you have set reminders for your loved ones’ birthdays.
-You get desktop notification or email notification or push notification from the Calendar app on the specified birth dates.
+Another best example of a notification is – in your Google calendar you have set reminders for your loved ones’ birthdays.
+You get a desktop notification or email notification or push notification from the Calendar app on the specified birth dates.

 All your social media apps – run on notifications.
 You get a message from someone, you get notified.
 WhatsApp, Facebook, Instagram, Twitter, LinkedIn – all apps user notifications for updates/messages you get from your contacts.

 Business applications – for marketing their products and services, they set up notifications to the users.
 If they have built a mobile app or a website for selling their products or services, notifications are important for them to reach out to their target audience.

 Notifications are also useful for food ordering apps.
 You order food online and you get notification of your food going to be delivered at this time by this delivery agent and so on.
 You are getting updates on each step of food being prepared, packed, out for delivery, and delivered.
 All of these updates are sent out as notifications to the app or the Web portal you are using.

 Some in-app notifications are important for internal users as a warning or as alerts to take proactive actions.
 For example, if the password is about to expire in the next 5 days, please reset it now.
 You will be notified by the email client you are using and the password policy is set by the system.
 Another important notification is your drive space is getting full, please remove unnecessary storage to free up the space.